ietf-wg-acme/acme/draft-ietf-acme-acme.md

 This list is not exhaustive.
 The server MAY return errors whose "type" field is set to a URI other than those defined above.
 Servers MUST NOT use the ACME URN namespace for errors other than the standard types.
-Clients SHOULD display the "detail" field of such errors.
+Clients SHOULD display the "detail" field of all errors.

 Authorization and challenge objects can also contain error information to indicate why the server was unable to validate authorization.